Shoury-ux/LA/README.md

-# This is a therapy AI tool to help dignose, treat and deal with metal health issues.
+# This is a therapy AI tool to help dignose, treat and deal with mental health issues.